coldtimeline/it_fiscal_number_generator/README.md

         You can also modify the name of the file and run the program with that file name.
 ## Usage

-After you run the program, it will ask to you your name, surname, gender, date and place of birth.
+After you run the program, if no .ini file is given, it will ask to you your name, surname, gender, date and place of birth.
 Then it return the string of your fiscal code.
-The fiscal can be calculated only for people born in Italy.
+In this program the fiscal can be calculated only for people born in Italy.

 ### IMPORTANT INPUT INFORMATION
 1. The name must be entered using only ASCII character, no punctation and digits are allowed.